syncfusion-content/winui-docs/winui/Cartesian-Charts/DataLabels.md

 {% endtabs %}

-In the following image, you can see the decimal position will be rounded off to two digits by default.

 ![Label format in WinUI Cartesian chart](DataMarkers_images/datamarker_labelformat.png)

-## Label Rotation
+## Label rotation

-[Rotation]() property is used to define the angle to which the label has to rotate.
+The [Rotation]() property is used to define the angle to which the label has to rotate.
 The following code demonstrates the label rotating angle.

 {% tabs %}